Position: News Literacy Ambassadors

 - Have experience integrating Checkology® or other NLP resources into curriculum to facilitate news literacy instruction with students.

-- Engaging, culturally responsive public speaking skills, virtually and in-person, particularly with audiences of educators to include facilitating relevant professional learning.
+- Engaging, culturally responsive public speaking skills, virtually and in-person, particularly with audiences of educators, in order to facilitate relevant professional learning.

-- Proficiency with visual presentation methods to support professional learning or other relevant public speaking events.
+- Proficiency with visual presentation methods, such as PowerPoint, in order to support professional learning or other relevant public speaking events.

 About the position

 An ambassador is a paid local educator invested in the mission of NLP and the goals of the educator network.
-This part-time role requires a two-year commitment spanning Sept.
-2022 through June 30, 2023, and Sept.
-2023 through June 30, 2024.
+This part-time role requires a two-year commitment spanning September 2023 through June 30, 2024, and September 2024 through June 30, 2025.
 A stipend of $3,000 per year is provided, in addition to guided support, training and an event-related budget.
 We estimate a time commitment of approximately eight to ten hours per month.
 NLP supports ambassadors with a toolkit of various NLP assets: one-pagers, talking points, webinars and first-look access into any new NLP collateral.

 - Plan and execute two free regional events per year, with NLP’s support.

-- Help build awareness about news literacy and engagement from local school districts.
+- Help build awareness about news literacy and engage with local school districts.

 - Identify education trends that relate to the mission of NLP.

-- Communicate regular progress to members, NLP staff and local partners.
+- Communicate regular progress to NLP staff and local partners.

 - Network and build relationships with administrators, key stakeholders and decision-makers in your region.

-In addition to the qualifications noted above, the successful candidate will have all or most of the following:
+In addition to the qualifications noted above, the successful candidate will have all or most of the following criteria:

 - Reside and/or work in the following states:

-- Experience collaborating with colleagues and/or other organizations.
+- Have experience collaborating with colleagues and/or other organizations.

-- Familiar with adult learning practices and comfortable presenting to fellow educators and administrators.
+- Be familiar with adult learning practices and comfortable presenting to fellow educators and administrators.

-- Active leader in your professional community/area of expertise, with a desire to see news literacy embedded in the American education experience.
+- Be an active leader in their professional community/area of expertise, with a desire to see news literacy embedded in the American education experience.

-- A self-starter with a keen ability to follow through.
+- Be a self-starter with a keen ability to follow through.

 - Value relationship-building and creativity as means to nurture fellow educators.

-- Be an advocate for under-resourced communities that flourish with additional support, access and resources.
+- Be an advocate for historically underresourced communities that flourish with additional support, access and resources.

 To apply, please follow this link for the ambassador application.
 The application deadline is 11:59 p.m.
-ET on July 31, 2022.
-We hope to hire as quickly as possible for a start date no later than Sept.
-12, 2022.
+ET on July 31, 2023.
+We hope to hire as quickly as possible for a start in September.

 The News Literacy Project welcomes applicants from diverse backgrounds.
 We offer equal opportunity in employment for all qualified persons and prohibit discrimination in employment on the basis of race, color, religion, creed, sex (including sexual orientation and gender identity), national origin, ancestry, age, veteran status, disability unrelated to job requirements, genetic information, military service or other protected status.